Are Hylines (Isa Browns) for you?

 * Me and/or the kids would be too devastated to loose a pet because of high volume egg laying reproductive issues.
 We would much rather have a pure breed that will give us less eggs per year (but more over their lifespan) and live longer…

 So, which one are you?
-In answering this, you will also will determine if ISA Brown is the right type of chicken for you and your family…
+In answering this, you will also will determine if hyline is the right type of chicken for you and your family…

 A word of advice: